Conflict of interest

 Purpose and commitment

 Northstake is committed to acting honestly, fairly, and professionally, ensuring that our services are always delivered in the best interests of our clients.
-This policy outlines how we identify, prevent, manage, and transparently disclose conflicts of interest
+This disclosure outlines how we identify, prevent, manage, and transparently disclose conflicts of interest in accordance with Article 72 of Regulation (EU) 2023/1114 (MiCA) and Commission Delegated Regulation (EU) 2025/1142.

 Scope